vandeski/portal/README.md

 ##### Validation

-Currently, I am validating on the frontend but would ideally like to add validation middleware on the backend.
+Currently, I am not validating on the frontend but would ideally like to add validation middleware on the backend.
 This would cover calls from postman and other APIs.

 ##### Testing